 I had a similar experience a few months ago.
 A friend ordered pizza for lunch, and there was a mix-up.
 The waiter brought the wrong type of pizza, and my friend exploded in rage, cursing with the words “Jesus Christ!”

 I was taken aback.
 Not because the waiter made a mistake but my friend, who was a believer misused the name of Jesus.
 You must have had a similar experience.

 The reason is in this verse, “You shall not take the name of the Lord your God in vain” (Exodus 20:7).
 Let me make it clear.

 There is a dark force in the life of a man that causes them to break the command.
 The many times you do it; unfortunately, you get used to it.

 For this reason, it becomes impossible for God to hear your prayer if you don’t direct Him as a holy Father.

 Many theologians have had conflicting views about this text.
 Some say the kingdom of God already came since Jesus lived on earth 2000 years ago.

-Another group says that God’s kingdom came on Pentecost’s day when the Holy Spirit poured on the disciples.
+Another group says that God’s kingdom came on Pentecost day when the Holy Spirit poured on the disciples.
 The rest says the kingdom of God will come when Christ returns during the post-millennial period.

 While these are very conflicting ideas, I’ll take a different approach that speaks to your current state.

-This text is preparing us for the next phrase about God’s will being done in us.
+This text is preparing us for the next phrase about God’s will be done in us.
 The will of God can’t happen in the flesh.
 The flesh is tainted with sin, and the Lord will only dwell in a holy place.